-Call for Abstracts: Deadline: July 1, 2018
+Call for Abstracts: Deadline: July 1, 2023

 This is an open call, but if you received funding from the University Teaching Council,

 Two 40-minute sessions per Roundtable will be presented from 9:00am – 9:40am and 9:50am – 10:30am

 - Stimulate and encourage discussion among participants at the table for the remaining 30 minutes.